kelvin-ndoma/pets-appointment-app/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Pets Appointments App

+By:Kelvin Ndoma

+ This a simple application where users can check their pets appointments

+ The app uses User authentication for users to login, sign user.

+ To run this app, flork this repo, and run  `#bundle Install`
+  #`Technologies`
+ The App uses technologies such as React js and css/ bootstrap for styling and Ruby on rails for the backend

-* Ruby version
+* Ruby version 2.7.6

-* System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database creation- sqlite3

-* How to run the test suite
+  make sure to run all migrations

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...